 Extract Text from the Gear Type SmartArt Shape

 Aspose.Cells can extract text from the Gear Type Smart Art Shape.
-In order to do so, you should first convert Smart Art Shape to Group Shape using the Shape.getResultOfSmartArt() method.
+In order to do so, you should first convert the Smart Art Shape to Group Shape using the Shape.getResultOfSmartArt() method.
 Then you should get the array of all the Individual Shapes forming the Group Shape using the GroupShape.getGroupedShapes() method.
-Finally, you can iterate all of Individual Shapes one by one in a loop and extract their text using the Shape.getText() method.
+Finally, you can iterate all of the Individual Shapes one by one in a loop and extract their text using the Shape.getText() method.

 Aspose.Cells for Java Resources

 The resources, you may need to accomplish your tasks: